Welcome

 The application should state: “An injunction restraining the defendant from removing any building materials from [site address] pending trial or further order.”
 The draft order should:

-• State the exact conduct restrained.
+• State the exact conduct restrained with geographic and subject-matter clarity.

 • Refer to s.
-37 Senior Courts Act 1981 and CPR Part 25.
+37 Senior Courts Act 1981 and CPR Part 25; apply the American Cyanamid principles in evidence/skeleton.

-• Include a penal notice (if required).
+• Include a penal notice in the required form.

 Worked Example 1.3